 - Office of Student Outreach Programs, Campus Visits: Natalia O'Brien [E-mail]

-- Status Updates and Questions, Office of Student Outreach Programs, Open House: Dr. Donna Jackson [E-mail]
+- Oversee Management of Office of Student Outreach Programs, Status Updates and Questions and Advising: Dr. Donna Jackson [E-mail]

 - For general questions, please email one of our staff members below:

 Senior Associate Dean for Admissions